 But the area I am going to show you in this travel-blog is called Nesjalaugar hot springs and Köldulaugar hot springs.
 Here you will find many interesting hiking trails.

-We parked the car at the car park by the view-platform overlooking Lake Þingvallavatn and walked down the closed-off gravel road to the first geothermal area, Nesjalaugar hot springs.
+We parked the car at the car park close to the view platform overlooking Lake Þingvallavatn and the Nesjavellir geothermal power plant and walked down the closed-off gravel road to the first geothermal area, Nesjalaugar hot springs.

 Before we reached the educational path by Nesjalaugar, we checked out a bubbling sound we heard from the road.
 It came from a hissing and bubbling hot spring inside a cave!
 It is not safe to walk up to it, so we admired it from a distance.